 Foods to Avoid

-Living pain free from inflammation begins with a balanced diet.
+Living pain-free from inflammation begins with a balanced diet.
 When going grocery shopping it’s important to avoid foods with a high sugar and high sodium content, artificial flavorings, along with white and all refined flours.
 These foods will only allow inflammation to occur, and can eventually lead to serious injury.
-All processed foods can leave any athlete unsatisfied and ultimately craving more.
-While many athletes eat meat based products to help inflammation, the antioxidants and anti-inflammation compounds found in vegan, plant-based foods will always help the body perform its best.
+All processed foods can leave any athlete unsatisfied and ultimately craving more, and the antioxidants and anti-inflammation compounds found in vegan, plant-based foods will always help the body perform its best.
 The simple choices will make the biggest differences.

 Lead image source: Creamy Millet and Cashew Pudding